 Haywood Pathways Center is supported by individuals, churches of all denominations, community organizations, businesses, private foundations and corporate grants who believe all people are God’s people.

-The Haywood Pathways Center is celebrating its third anniversary with news of an expanded focus to serve women with children.
+The Haywood Pathways Center is celebrating the expansion of our focus to serve women with children.

-Two-story modular building to be placed on the Haywood Pathways Center property,
+Two-story modular building placed on the Haywood Pathways Center property,

 Become a financial partner in support of Pathways’ mission to break cycles and build foundations to impact

 Although we appreciate, and gratefully, accept financial contributions, you can also donate everyday items that are used to meet the personal care needs of our guests.

 We, at Haywood Pathways Center, have seen lives transformed—through prayer, support of staff and volunteers and access to resources for life skills and job searches.
 We believe, with your help, we have a chance to make a difference for those living in poverty in Haywood County.

 Haywood Pathways Center is looking for volunteers to work with staff and guests at the Waynesville campus on Hemlock Street.
 There are many opportunities to choose from, with flexible hours and time involved.
 Adults 18 years old and older, from all walks of life and backgrounds are invited assist.